Bounds on the conditional and average treatment effect with unobserved confounding factors: Introduction

 Finally, we supplement our theoretical analysis with an experimental investigation of the proposed approaches in Section~\ref{sec:experiments}.
-On both simulated and real-world data, we show that the confidence intervals have good coverage and reasonable length.
+On both simulated and real-world data, we show that the CIs have good coverage and reasonable length.